MicrosoftDocs/azure-stack-docs/azure-stack/hci/deploy/deploy-manage-azure-stack-hci.md

 > Applies to: Azure Stack HCI, version 21H2

-This article provides information about how to set up a Azure Stack HCI, version 21H2 cluster in System Center - Virtual Machine Manager (VMM) 2022.
+This article describes how to set up a Azure Stack HCI, version 21H2 cluster in System Center - Virtual Machine Manager (VMM) 2022.
 You can deploy an Azure Stack HCI cluster by provisioning from bare-metal servers.

    > [!NOTE]
    > This article also includes information which applies to how to set up a Azure Stack HCI, version 20H2 cluster in System Center - Virtual Machine Manager (VMM) 2019 UR3 and later.